gateway4labs/gateway4labs_doc/docs/source/installation.rst

 .. _toctree-directive:

 Installation
 ============

 Within the lms4labs project, two main components need to be installed:
  * The LabManager, which is the software system
- * The LMS plug-in (see the Usage section of Moodle for Moodle)
+ * The LMS plug-in (only if a LMS that does not support LTI is installed)

 Cardinality:
  * There should be a LabManager representing each university or secondary